 Source Association Fallback

-In some cases, the event source is not in the internal VNE model when the event notification occurs.
-For example, after a new device module is installed, it takes time for Cisco ANA to poll all its interfaces and build up (populate) the model.
-If the new event notification is handled before the model is fully populated, the association logic might not find and retrieve the entity that is the correct source of the trap.
+In some cases, the event source might not be in the internal VNE model at the time of the event notification.
+For instance, when a new module is inserted, it takes some time for Cisco ANA to poll all its interfaces and build up (populate) the model.
+If the new event notification is handled before the model is fully populated, the association logic might fail to find and retrieve the entity that is the correct source of the trap.
 A retry mechanism minimizes the occurrence of such a rare condition, but if it persists, the association logic falls back to the managed element entity (the network element) that is the source of the new event.
 An additional identifier (the alarm differentiator), representing the intended source, is later used in the correlation logic.
-For more information about alarm source OIDs, see the Cisco Active Network Abstraction 3.7.2 Reference Guide.
+For more information about alarm source OIDs, see the Cisco Active Network Abstraction 3.7 Reference Guide.

 Correlation and Root Cause Analysis

 Causality correlation is the process of relating an event to an existing alarm in a causality relationship.
-The root of the resulting causality hierarchy is called the root cause, and the correlation process that determines the fault's root cause is referred to as root cause analysis (RCA).
+The root of the resulting causality hierarchy is called the root cause, and the correlation process that determines the root cause of a fault is referred to as root cause analysis (RCA).

 RCA is performed on historic snapshots of the VNE model and forwarding information.
-These snapshots, maintained for ten minutes, enable the correlation logic to traverse the VNE network model at a time in the past, before the occurrence of the fault being analyzed.
+These snapshots, maintained for ten minutes, enable the correlation logic to traverse the VNE network model at a time in the past, before the occurrence of the fault that is being analyzed.
 This is critical for root cause analysis in the presence of network faults.
-The Cisco ANA correlation capability comes from the ability to learn the suspected fault impact by examining network snapshots before the fault occurred.

 Network and Local Correlation

-Cisco ANA supports both network and local correlation event RCAs:
+Cisco ANA supports both network and local correlation and RCA of events:

 •Network correlation—Network correlation associates events according to network logic.
 This logic correlates an event that occurred on a specific VNE component to an event that occurred on another component on the same VNE, or a component on a different VNE.
-The correlation is based on a flow that runs across the distributed network element model and their topology.
+The correlation is based on a flow that runs across the distributed model of the network elements and their topology.
 Network correlation is most successful if the event holds forwarding information, such as the IP address of a Border Gateway Protocol (BGP) neighbor, or a Frame Relay virtual connection.
 A root cause is identified among the group of correlated alarms.

 •Local correlation—Local correlation is used for events that occur on the same VNE.
 In this model, events are correlated according to event weight.
 Each parent event can have multiple child events, and each event can have a different weight.
 Local correlation is tried first with the event having the highest associated weight.